Program Outline &

 This courses looks at economic analysis as applied to the health services sector.
 It includes the concept of efficiency applied to production and distribution of health services, health insurance, government programs, health care personnel and health services organizations.
 Current health policies will be studied with an emphasis on student application of economic principles to health care issues.

-MHA 6350 Quantitative Decision Making
+MHA 6350 Executive Decision Making for Healthcare Leaders

 The purpose of this course is to provide an introduction to selected mathematical, statistical, and computer applications and statistical techniques applied to decision making in hospitals and other health care organizations.
 Research articles and case studies will play an important role in class discussion and assignments.
 By the end of the course, students will be able to interpret research that uses a variety of quantitative and statistical methods.